 Invisibility

 Invisibility is one of the most painful experiences.
 Invisibility is a function of disconnection and dehumanization, where an individual or groups’ humanity and relevance are unacknowledged, ignored and/or diminished in value or importance.
+I also have a post called When Parents Ignore Their Children.
 Here is a YouTube video on this topic called Here are Signs No One Listened To You in Childhood.

 Loneliness